sndirsch/sndirsch.github.io/_posts/2026-02-22-nvidia-drivers-G07.markdown

 ### Important

-This document explains how to install new `G07 NVIDIA` drivers.
-It is temporarily available as long as the content of the current [document][g06-doc] for installation of `G06 NVIDIA` drivers is still needed.
+This blogpost explains how to install new `G07 NVIDIA` drivers.
+It is temporarily available as long as the content of the current [blogpost][g06-doc] for installation of `G06 NVIDIA` drivers is still needed.

 The availability of `G07 NVIDIA` driver packages will happen soon.

-Currently this document can be used for the following `openSUSE` and `SLE` products:
+Currently this blogpost can be used for the following `openSUSE` and `SLE` products:

 * (empty list)

-For the following `openSUSE` and `SLE` products you still need to use the current [document][g06-doc]  for installation of `G06 NVIDIA` drivers:
+For the following `openSUSE` and `SLE` products you still need to use the current [blogpost][g06-doc]  for installation of `G06 NVIDIA` drivers:

 * `openSUSE Tumbleweed`
 * `Leap 15.6` / `SLE 15 SP6`